 There are over 30 student organizations to join at Chicago-Kent, including the American Bar Association, the American Civil Liberties Union (ACLU), the American Constitution Society, the Chicago-Kent Journal of Intellectual Property, the China Law Society, the Cyber Security and Data Privacy Society, the Student Humanitarian Network, and the First-Generation Law Student Association.

-The school may be an especially good option if you’re interested in the intersection of the law and technology or want to go to school on a part-time basis.
+The school may be an especially good option if you’re interested in the intersection of law and technology or want to go to attend on a part-time basis.

 6. DePaul University